-Applicants must contact the Program Office/Manager listed in this FOA to discuss the option of a late submission.
-Contacting the Program Office/Manager after the deadline may reduce the likelihood that a request will be granted.
+Applicants must email, fes.fire@science.doe.gov, to discuss the option of a late submission.
+Contacting FES after the deadline may reduce the likelihood that a request will be granted.

 DOE notes that not all requests for late submission will be approved.